Vertner Woodson Tandy

-Vertner Woodson Tandy (May 17, 1885 – November 7, 1949) was an American architect.
-He was the first African American registered architect in New York state.
-Tandy was one of the seven founders (commonly referred to as "The Seven Jewels") of Alpha Phi Alpha fraternity at Cornell University in 1906.
-He served as the first treasurer of the Alpha chapter and the designer of the fraternity pin.
+Vertner Woodson Tandy (May 17, 1885 – November 7, 1949) was an American architect, and the first African American registered architect in New York state.
+He was one of the seven founders (commonly referred to as "The Seven Jewels") of Alpha Phi Alpha fraternity at Cornell University in 1906.
+He served as the first treasurer of the Alpha chapter, and was the designer of the fraternity pin.
 The fraternity became incorporated under his auspices.

 Early life and education

-He was born on May 17, 1885, in Lexington, Kentucky.
+Tandy was born on May 17, 1885, in Lexington, Kentucky.
 His parents were Henry A. Tandy and Emma Brice Tandy.
 Henry Tandy was a successful entrepreneur and building contractor.
 Born enslaved, in 1893 he established the firm Tandy & Byrd in Lexington.
 Among prominent projects of the firm are the Lexington Opera House and the Fayette County Courthouse, now the site of the Lexington Visitor Center.

-In 1904, Tandy attended Tuskegee Institute studying architectural drawing.
+In 1904, Tandy attended Tuskegee Institute, studying architectural drawing.

 He married Sadie Dorsette, a daughter of the Montgomery physician Cornelius N. Dorsette.

 In 1905, he transferred to Cornell University, which he graduated from in 1907 with a degree in architecture.
-He was one of the founding members, who were collectively called the "Seven Jewels," of the Alpha Phi Alpha Society the first African-American fraternity in 1906.
+He was one of the founding members, collectively called the "Seven Jewels," of the Alpha Phi Alpha Society, the first African-American fraternity, in 1906.

 Career

 After graduation, Tandy and George Washington Foster started their own firm, Tandy & Foster, with offices on Broadway in New York City.
-Tandy became the State of New York's first registered black architect.
+Tandy became the State of New York's first registered Black architect.